kuvivek/drivingTheoryInGermany/README.md

 545. In which cases is it imperative to test the brakes?
 ✅ When you drive a different vehicle
 ✅ If a vehicle has not been used for a longer period
-❌Each time the engine oil is changed
+❌ Each time the engine oil is changed
 **Comment**:  Safety depends to a large extent on the proper functioning of the brakes.
 Test the brakes if the vehicle has been parked for any length of time.
 This is particularly important if you are taking over another vehicle, as you do not know the condition of the brakes.

 546. The electronic stability control (ESC) display light has flashed several times.
 What is the correct course of action in this situation?
-❌I maintain my speed, because the ESC system ensures I can continue driving safely
+❌ I maintain my speed, because the ESC system ensures I can continue driving safely
 ✅ I reduce my speed, because it is too high
-❌I go to a garage, because the ESC display is indicating a fault
+❌ I go to a garage, because the ESC display is indicating a fault
 **Comment**:  If the display for the driving dynamics control (ESC) lights up, the assistance system has already had to intervene.
 This is a clear warning
 of a particularly high risk of skidding!
 I must immediately reduce my speed so that the system no longer has to intervene: Even technical systems have
 physical limits.